SilentPenguin/Sparrow/README.md

 # Sparrow
 Sparrow is a game engine framework built in C#.
+Sparrow is intended to be run and consumed by .net core applications.

 The core design philosophy behind Sparrow supports the idea of quiet, modular components.
 The design focuses around not forcing design choices onto the programmer.